Loading...

 Incorporate Healthy Fats

-Add a source of healthy fats, such as avocado slices or a drizzle of olive oil, to help moderate the glucose response.
+Add a source of healthy fats, such as avocado slices or a handful of almonds, to your meal to slow down glucose absorption.

 Stay Hydrated